 When you start a tutoring company, you’ll have more flexibility with scheduling, choosing clients, and setting your own rates, but you’ll also have to find your own customers, set up your business, and pay self-employment taxes.
 Establishing a tutoring business is easy and has relatively low start-up costs.
 Some items you’ll need to get started are a phone, a laptop with a microphone and webcam, a stable internet connection, and a website to market your business.
 Don’t worry — you can set up a site in a few easy steps for little to nothing by using WordPress.

-Where to Find Online Teaching and Tutoring Jobs
+Where to Find Online Tutoring Jobs

 Now that you know about the various ways you can teach online, here are some teaching and tutoring options, requirements, and hiring companies and platforms where you can educate others for cash!

-Achieve Test Prep
+1. Achieve Test Prep

 Achieve Test Prep hires part-time and full-time instructors and substitutes to work from home.
-These positions require a Bachelor’s degree and one to three years of teaching experience.
+These positions require a bachelor’s degree and one to three years of teaching experience.

-Amplify
+2. Amplify

 Amplify hires remote professional learning specialists for grades K-12 in various subjects.
 Most of the positions are part-time, independent contracting roles.
-You must have a Bachelor’s degree and two years of teaching experience.
+You must have a bachelor’s degree and two years of teaching experience.
 To locate remote positions, click the “remote” box on the left-hand side of the screen.

-Bundle
+4. Bundle

 Bundle hires virtual instructors to teach online in a wide variety of topics like cooking, finance, coding, yoga, and more!
 To teach with Bundle, you must have a college degree, three years of teaching experience, and pass a criminal background check.
 These are independent contracting roles where you must dedicate at least 10 hours each week.

-Cafetalk
+5. Cafetalk

 Cafetalk is an online teaching platform where you create your own lessons in topics like language, business, music, art, yoga, and many other lifestyle specialties.
 With Cafetalk, you’ll fill out an application, create an online profile, and then interview.
 Once your credentials are approved, you can start making money online.
 Cafetalk is open to teachers and tutors around the world.

-Course Hero
+6. Course Hero

-Edmentum
+7. Edmentum

 Edmentum hires part-time and full-time virtual teachers and tutors to teach a wide variety of subjects.
 Positions require a teaching certificate and experience in the subject matter area.
 To locate their work-from-home positions, look for the keywords “virtual” or “remote” in the job listings.

-FlexJobs
+8. FlexJobs

 FlexJobs is a paid subscription site that caters to flexible and remote positions.
 The nice thing about FlexJobs is that you can search for jobs by occupation, location, schedule, or remote work level.
 But my favorite aspect about FlexJobs is that they hand-screen each job posting, so you know you’re dealing with legitimate companies and not scams.

-Imagine Learning
+9. Imagine Learning

 Imagine Learning hires virtual instructors for grades K-12.
 With this online teaching job, you must have state certification in the core subject and at least three years of teaching experience.
 Imagine Learning offers a competitive salary and benefits.
 To locate these positions on their career page, search for the keyword “remote.”

-Kaplan
+10. Kaplan

-Kaplan hires part-time and full-time remote-based tutors and teachers for a broad range of subjects and areas from test prep and higher education to international and professional training.
+Kaplan hires part-time and full-time remote-based tutors and teachers for a broad range of subjects and areas, from test prep and higher education to international and professional training.
 To find the work-from-home positions on their career portal, click the checkbox on the left-hand sidebar that says Remote/Nationwide USA.

-Outschool
+12. Outschool

-Pearson
+13. Pearson

 Pearson Online & Blended Learning K-12 (formerly Connections Academy) is an online public school system that hires online teachers, product consultants, test scorers, functional tutors, and curriculum writers.
-Teaching positions require a Bachelor’s degree and active teaching certification.
+Teaching positions require a bachelor’s degree and active teaching certification.
 To find the work-from-home roles, type in the keyword remote.

-PrepNow
+14. PrepNow

-Skooli
+15. Skooli

-Stride
+16. Stride

-Stride offers individualized and tuition-free online public schooling and has a variety of job openings for part- and full-time virtual teachers grades K–12.
+Stride offers individualized and tuition-free online public schooling and has a variety of job openings for part- and full-time virtual teachers in grades K–12.
 Remote positions are designated with the keywords virtual, online, or remote.

-Studypool
+17. Studypool

 Studypool is an online learning portal where you can answer students’ questions for money.
 According to their website, you can choose when you want to work how many hours, and you can earn up to $7,500 a month working as an independent contractor.

-Sylvan Learning
+18. Sylvan Learning

 Sylvan Learning hires online tutors, test prep instructors, and teachers.
-Applicants must have a Bachelor’s degree and at least one year of experience teaching or tutoring students.
+Applicants must have a bachelor’s degree and at least one year of experience teaching or tutoring students.
 Full-time positions come with benefits.
 They also have the My Sylvan Marketplace, where you can connect with parents who need tutoring services for their kids.
 With this platform, you can set your own rates and schedule.

-TakeLessons
+19. TakeLessons

 With TakeLessons, you can teach online or in-person subjects like piano, singing, guitar, violin, acting, dance, drawing, English, and more!
 To start making money with TakeLessons, create a profile, explain your credentials, and pass a background check.
 With TakeLessons, you’ll work as an independent contractor, and you’ll earn up to 90% of your lesson price.

-Tutor.com
+20. Tutor.com

-TutorMe
+21. TutorMe

-TutorMe hires highly qualified tutors to teach in over 300 different subjects.
+TutorMe hires highly qualified tutors to teach over 300 different subjects.
 According to their website, they only accept about 4% of tutors that apply to the platform.
 With this opportunity, you can earn an average of $16 per hour, you get to make your own schedule, and payments are distributed weekly.

-Varsity Tutors
+23. Varsity Tutors

-Wyzant
+24. Wyzant

 For more online tutoring positions, read: 16 Companies that Hire for Online Tutoring Jobs

-Where to Find English Tutoring Jobs
+Where to Find Online English Tutoring Jobs

 If you’d like to help non-native English speakers learn English, there are plenty of online platforms where you can teach ESL classes.

-Cambly
+25. Cambly

 Cambly is an online, foreign language tutoring platform that lets individuals practice their English language skills with a native speaker.
 Online tutors make $0.17 per minute teaching adults ($10.20 per hour) and $0.20 per minute ($12.00 per hour) teaching kids.
-To get started, you must be a native English speaker; you must also have a webcam and high-speed Internet connection.
+To get started, you must be a native English speaker; you must also have a computer with a webcam and a high-speed Internet connection.
 Payments are made via PayPal, and you can work on a flexible schedule; no prior teaching experience is needed.

-EF (Education First)
+26. EF (Education First)

-iTutor
+27. iTutor

 iTutor hires individuals to teach English as a second language (ESL).
 Applicants must have their TESOL or TEFL Certification (or a willingness to obtain it).
-Must have a Bachelor’s degree and one year of teaching experience.
+Must have a bachelor’s degree and one year of teaching experience.
 ESL teachers make a base rate for each class, and rates are based on experience and qualifications.
 Payments are distributed monthly via direct deposit.

-VIPKID
+28. VIPKID

 For more companies that hire ESL teachers, read: Work-From-Home Teaching ESL Classes Online